musikele/musikele.github.io/_drafts/jest-and-puppeteer-from-the-barricades.md

 * popular UI frameworks (react, vue, angular...) that were designed from the ground up to be unit-tested;
 * NodeJS, that has become stable and mature
 * the real _need_ of testing for regressions.

+I also read an article saying: _the js community has finally understood that web apps must be E2E tested first, instead of unit tested_.
+That's true because e2e tests have become extremely easy to write and to repeat.
+Let's see it!

 ## JEST